ydamergi/transcriptome_analysis/README.md

 6. Extract the genes of interest: protein-coding genes, lncRNAs, and pseudogenes.<br>
 7. Write the filtered count data to a file.<br>

+### get_gene_annotation: <br>
+Connects to the Ensembl [BioMart](https://bioconductor.org/packages/release/bioc/html/biomaRt.html) database for bovine genes.
+1. Retrieves the desired annotation data.
+The annotation data includes the Ensembl gene ID, gene name, description, HGNC gene symbol, gene biotype, transcript length, chromosome name, start position, end position, and strand.
+2. Sorts the gene IDs by transcript length in descending order.
+3. Removes any duplicate gene IDs.
+4. Includes only transcripts that are at least 400 base pairs long.
+5. Writes the annotation data to files.

 ### co_expression_analysis : <br>
 Performs a weighted gene co-expression network analysis using the [WGCNA R package](https://cran.r-project.org/web/packages/WGCNA/index.html).
 Allows to identify groups of genes that are co-expressed, (correlated expression levels).
 These groups of genes are called modules, they are likely to be involved in the same biological processes.<br>
 Performs the following steps:<br>